 “If we take enough snapshots in enough different places,” he says, “it will provide us with models that will help us understand the system as a whole.
 I don’t need to know every species that lives there to know that an ecosystem is worth protecting."

 “I don’t need to know every species that lives there to know that an ecosystem is worth protecting.”

 Some descriptions of organisms that live in the twilight zone and technical aspects of deep diving originally appeared in the author’sScientific American

 Bathymetry data used to create the 3D model of the Hat Island dive site provided by the Pacific Community (SPC); data collected, analyzed, and published by Kruger, J., Pelletier, J., Sharma, A., 2007.

 ABOUT THE Author

 Steven Bedard isbioGraphic

 ’s Editor-in-Chief.
-A former field biologist who spent the early 90s chasing spotted owls and northern goshawks through the woods, he now writes and produces media about the work of scientists, instead of actually doing the scientific research—it’s way easier.
-Having written about archaeology, engineering, and astrophysics, he’s found a much happier place covering the living world forbioGraphic
+A former field biologist who spent the early 90s chasing spotted owls and northern goshawks through the woods, he now tags along with scientists and writes and produces media about their work.
+Having written about archaeology, engineering, and astrophysics in the past, he’s found a much happier place covering the living world forbioGraphic

 .
 Follow him on Twitter @steventbedard.